Montana/lan-gossip/README.md

 # _NB: This Network Gossip writeup is for myself, but making it public as it could be useful for others._

+## What is the Gossip Protocol?

+I'm going to give you a very top down definition, with a gossip protocol, nodes individually gossip their state, and the states of other nodes, to one another to eventually achieve a unified view of the system.
+If you want a more in-depth definition please visit: https://en.wikipedia.org/wiki/Gossip_protocol

 ## LAN Gossip